BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

 ### Assertions Are Self-Asserted

 The predicates in this BCR express **claims by the signer**.
 Relying parties must:
-- Verify the signature cryptographically
+- Verify both signatures cryptographically (inner on content, outer on assertion envelope)
+- Confirm both signatures use the same public key (for self-asserted assertions)
 - Resolve the XID reference to confirm identity
 - Evaluate whether the claimed role and representation are plausible
 - Verify authority claims using BCR-2026-006 predicates if needed

-### Double-Signing Integrity
+### Signature-with-Assertions Integrity

-Both signatures should use the same key.
-If the outer signature uses a different key:
+For self-asserted signing event assertions, both signatures must verify against the same key.
+If they use different keys:
-- It becomes a counter-signature (third-party assertion about the inner signature)
-- The assertions become that third party's claims about the signer
-- This may be intentional (notarization) or a verification failure
+- For **signature-with-assertions**: This is a verification failure — someone tampered with the assertion envelope
+- For **wrapped signing**: This is expected — the wrapper is a different party (TSA, notary, etc.)

 ### Elision and Assertions

 When `signer` is elided:
-- The signature remains cryptographically valid
+- Both signatures remain cryptographically valid
-- The signing key is visible (in the Signature)
+- The signing key may still be visible (in the Signature)
 - The identity behind the key is hidden
 - Other assertions (role, commitment) may remain visible